Post

 Jekyll : A static site generator

-There are many similar tools available now, but I continue to use Jekyll due to its simplicity and support.
 Jekyll is an open-source static site generator written in Ruby.
-It renders Markdown and Liquid templates and generates a complete static website that can be served by any web server.
+It processes Markdown and Liquid templates to produce a complete static website that can be served by any web server.

-That means I can quickly add new content by simply creating a new Mardown text file.
+This setup allows me to quickly add new content by simply creating a new Markdown file.

 Jekyll Jekyll